Tumour Lysis Syndrome

 The electrolyte disturbance section of the handbook provides dosing advice but should only be referred to once Haematology advice has been obtained.
 Treatment of established TLS should be only under the supervision of a haematologist (see Appendix 6 for contact details).

-Note: Send U&Es, urate and bone profile 4-6 hours post chemotherapy, and daily in high risk patients.
-Urate taken whilst on rasburicase should reach the lab within 30 minutes and be interpreted with caution.
+Note: Urate samples taken whilst patients are on rasburicase should reach the laboratory within 30 minutes and be interpreted with caution.